masoncj/esp32-examples/README.md

 ### Installation Steps

-*IMPORTANT*: both repository and the ESP-IDF repository have submodules, so must be cloned with `--recursive`.
+*IMPORTANT*: both this repository and the ESP-IDF repository have submodules, so must be cloned with `--recursive`.

 Install and configure the [ESP-IDF](https://github.com/espressif/esp-idf) (the SDK for ESP32 development), including downloading the GCC compiler and possibly installing Xcode, and either MacPorts or Homebrew.
 Please see detailed installation instructions there, but in summary, for Mac: